Skip to main content

 function parseSQL(sql: string, options?: ParseSQLOptions): RuleGroupTypeAny;

-parseSQL accepts a SQL SELECT statement (either the full statement or the WHERE clause by itself).
+parseSQL accepts either a SQL SELECT statement or WHERE clause.

 Click the "Import SQL" button in the demo to try it out.